What is rent to own?

 The difficulty with this scheme is that, since the property value is always increasing, so will your rental payments on the part you don’t own.
 This means it can quickly become unaffordable for you to buy another share and ever own 100% of the property.
 With shared ownership, it can also be very difficult to sell, as there are few people who want to buy into the scheme.
 You are also limited to new-build homes or existing homes through a shared ownership resale scheme.

-With BeHomed’s rent-to-own scheme, you can choose from any house that’s for sale as long as it’s within your budget and meets our criteria.
-The rental payments are fixed, as is the price of the property at the end of the rental term.
-This means you can budget and you know exactly what you are working towards.
+With BeHomed’s rent-to-own scheme, we’ll work with you to find a suitable property that’s available for sale and fits both your budget and our criteria.
+Your rental payments are fixed, as is the price of the property at the end of the rental term.
+This means you can budget with confidence and know exactly what you are working towards.
 At the end of the rental term, if you choose to buy the property, it will be 100% in your name.